Konic004/AdventOfCode/README.md

 # AdventOfCode
-This is a 25 day project with Christmas-themed coding problems, very fun
+This is a 25 day project with Christmas-themed coding problems, very fun, indeed